Last updated: October 1st, 2019

-You shouldn’t take anything found on this website as medical advice.
+Please don’t anything found on this website as medical advice.

-In fact, ADHD Boss is intended for entertainment purposes only.
 Please consult with an experienced medical professional before making any changes to your diet, exercise routine, or medication regimen.

 I’m just a real person who has developed a number of strategies for making the most of the one life that we have the pleasure of sharing.

 So, let’s learn how to make the most of living with ADHD together.

 Fun Facts About ADHD Boss

 I lived on Louisiana’s Northshore until I was 15 years old.
 My childhood was magical for the most part.